marijanbeg/2019-paper-bloch-point-stability/README.md

 Micromagnetic simulations are run inside [Docker](https://www.docker.com/) container, which contains all necessary software.
 Therefore, please make sure you have Docker installed on your machine.
 Installation instructions can be found [here](https://docs.docker.com/install/).
 Runtime is approximatelly 2 hours.

-Docker image required to run micromagnetic simulations is `marijanbeg/bloch_point:finmag` and it publicly available in [Docker Cloud](https://cloud.docker.com/repository/docker/marijanbeg/bloch_point).
-If Docker is installed and `make all` is run, it will be pulled automatically.
+Docker image required to run micromagnetic simulations is `marijanbeg/bloch_point:finmag` and it is publicly available on [DockerHub](https://cloud.docker.com/repository/docker/marijanbeg/bloch_point).
+If Docker is installed and `make all` is run, Docker image will be pulled automatically.
 Alternatively, it can be obtained from the Zenodo record under DOI [10.5281/zenodo.2873744](https://zenodo.org/record/2873744).
-After downloading the Docker image file and before running `make all`, first run `make load-image`.
+After downloading Docker image file and before running `make all`, run `make load-image` first.

 ## Figures

 Scripts for creating plots in Figures 2, 3, and 4 from the publication are in Jupyter notebooks which can be found in `figures/` directory.
-These notebooks can also be run in the cloud via [Binder](https://mybinder.org/v2/gh/marijanbeg/2019-paper-bloch-point-stability/HEAD?urlpath=lab/tree/figures%2Findex.ipynb).
+These notebooks can also be run in the cloud via [myBinder](https://mybinder.org/v2/gh/marijanbeg/2019-paper-bloch-point-stability/HEAD?urlpath=lab/tree/figures%2Findex.ipynb).
 This does not require you to have anything installed and no files will be created on your machine.

 ## License